How long does defaults stay on your credit report

 6. Negative Impact Duration: Defaults can stay on your credit report for up to seven years, depending on the type of default and the laws in your country.
 This negative information can continue to affect your creditworthiness and borrowing abilities for an extended period.

-See also How long do party lashes last
+See also How long until easter 2023

 It’s essential to address defaults promptly and take steps to improve your credit history.
 This may involve making payments on time, settling outstanding debts, or working with credit counseling agencies to design a debt repayment plan.